-This Policy Statement is made pursuant to section 54 (1) of the Modern Slavery Act 2015 and constitutes Arun Estate Agencies Ltd Slavery and Human Trafficking Policy/Statement for the current financial year ending 30th September 2019.
+This Policy Statement is made pursuant to section 54 (1) of the Modern Slavery Act 2015 and constitutes Arun Estate Agencies Limited Slavery and Human Trafficking Policy/Statement for the current financial year ending 30th September 2021.

 Organisation Structure and Business

 Arun Estate Agencies Limited, is a large, independent estate agency in the South of England.
 Established since 1991 our wealth of experience and excellent range of supporting services include residential estate agency & lettings, the arrangement of mortgages & insurance products, land and new homes and conveyancing via third party providers to provide the complete property service.
-We have 115 estate agency branches operating under different trading brands; Ward & Partners, Cubitt & West, Douglas Allen, Pittis & Rooney & Co.
-Supporting services are provided by our trading brands; Mortgage Matters Direct and Home in One Financial Services Ltd.
+We have 106 estate agency branches operating under different trading brands; Wards (42), Cubitt & West (38), Douglas Allen (16), Pittis (7) & Fine & Country (3).
+Supporting services are provided by our trading brands; Mortgage Matters Direct and Home in One Financial Services Limited.

 Policy Statement – Our Ethos on Slavery and Human Trafficking